Strong evidence Treasury was not hacked

-Was the premature disclosure of the government's Budget 2019 data a hack as the Treasury has claimed?
+Was the premature disclosure of the Government's Budget 2019 data a hack as the Treasury has claimed?

 Hacking implies that someone tried to access the Budget data without authorisation, but so far no information has been forthcoming to support that claim.